Shane Harper: Acting career

 Harper had minor roles as a principal dancer in various shows and movies such as High School Musical 2, Re-Animated, and Dance Revolution before becoming one of the lead dancers and the youngest (the Nick 6) on Nickelodeon's Dance on Sunset.
 He landed on dance roles in 2006, including lead dancer for the music video Step Up with Samantha Jade, and Cartoon Network's Re-Animated and the Saturday morning kid's competition, Dance Revolution.
 In 2010, Harper got his first two movie roles in the films My Name is Khan and Flipped, as a minor character in each.

 Harper also began his recurring role as Spencer Walsh on Disney Channel's Good Luck Charlie, playing alongside Bridgit Mendler, and guest-starred on an episode of Wizards of Waverly Place.
 He also guest-starred as the musical guest on So Random!, singing his single, "One Step Closer".
 He's also starred in 7 episodes in MTV's TV series Awkward as Austin Welch.

-In March 2014, he starred in the Christian-based film, God's Not Dead, where he plays the main character, college student Josh Wheaton, who has to prove to his atheist professor that God is not dead while this professor is declaring that He is.
+In March 2014, he starred in the Christian-based film, God's Not Dead, where he plays the main character, college student Josh Wheaton, who has to prove to his atheist professor that God is not dead.
 For this movie, Harper finished writing his song called "Hold You Up", a song that encourages Christians to stand for their faith.
 The song peaked at number 1 on Billboards Hot AC/CHR charts, and has so far peaked at number 21 on the Billboard Hot Christian Charts.

 He starred as Brandon in the musical film Dance-Off co-starring Kathryn McCormick.
 The movie is about two cross-town rival dance teams go head to head for the National Nationals Championship.
 Next, Harper starred as Ian Chandler in short lived MTV series Happyland co-starring alongside Bianca A. Santos and Katherine McNamara.
 In 2015, he starred as Stephen in the family film Lift Me Up.